-For many years RIXC has worked on the edges of art, science and digital technologies, actively developing collaborations in Baltic-Nordic region.
+For many years already RIXC has worked on the edges of art, science and digital technologies, actively developing collaborations in Baltic-Nordic region.
 By opening up new residencies and exhibition opportunities for artists, working with science and digital technologies, RIXC aims to support new knowledge creation and innovative artistic productions.

-Our new residency programme is primarily addressed to artists working in the cross-disciplinary fields of art, science and digital technologies.
-Each year we will host 4-5 residencies.
+The residency programme is primarily addressed to artists working in the cross-disciplinary fields of art, science and digital technologies.
+Each year we will host 4–5 residencies.
 Our new programme will have three types of them:

 1) Nordic-Baltic residencies – for art and science, 2 per year, 2–3 month long each (selected by open and invitation call applications),